 Pilot Flying J celebrated the unsung heroes of our nation’s roadways – the professional drivers that keep our country moving – with the fourth annual Road Warrior contest.
-Read more details on past winners, and stay tuned for our 2017 winners’ stories this spring.
+Read more details on past winners here.

 Mike has been a professional driver for more than 27 years and has over 3.5 million safe driving miles under his belt.
 Mike has trained more than 300 students throughout his career, teaching the importance of safety above all else.
 His awards and accolades speak to his achievements on the road, but pale in comparison to his dedication to his family.
 Mike and his wife have four adopted daughters, each born drug and/or alcohol exposed and surviving trauma, abuse and neglect.
 While driving can be a demanding career, Mike always prioritizes spending time with family and advocating for his children.
 “I am so humbled to be chosen as a Road Warrior winner,” said Mike.
 “Driving has been part of my life for almost 30 years, and teaching aspiring professional drivers to prioritize safety above all else is what has remained most important to me throughout my career.
 Experience will never trump physics, and I encourage all drivers to remember this on the road.
 I’d like to thank my wife for nominating me and always believing in me, and all of the inspiring pro drivers I’ve met throughout my journey.”
 See Mike's Video

 Terry began his professional driving career 34 years ago while serving in the army in the Middle East.
 Terry has overcome many adversities throughout his life including rebuilding his family’s home after losing it to a flood and being diagnosed with chronic lymphocytic leukemia stage two blood cancer.
 None of these hardships hindered his dedication to driving, and he is still on the road today making his family proud.